Monmouth County Habitat for Humanity builds strength, stability, and self-reliance through shelter.

 Income Guidelines for Homeownership

-We are accepting homeowner applications from moderate-income (60 – 80% of the median Monmouth County income) home buyers for our upcoming builds.
+We are accepting homeowner applications from moderate-income (60 – 80% of the median Monmouth County income) home buyers for future builds.
 Moderate income in Monmouth County ranges from $67,896 to $124,960 based on family size.

 Family Size / Income Limit for Moderate Income in Monmouth County (2025)